jimbuck/Overcaster/README.md

  - [7Zip](http://www.7-zip.org/)
  - [Enigma Virtual Box](http://enigmaprotector.com/en/aboutvb.html)

- Once both of those applications are installed and added to the system `PATH` just double click the `build.bat`.
-(This is a very simple build script, please pull request if you have suggestions!)
+ Once both of those applications are installed and added to the system `PATH` just double click the `windows-release.bat`.
+The compiled `exe` will be created in the `release` folder.

+ ### Mac
+ Send me a pull request and I will gladly incorporate it!

+ ### Linux
+ Pull requests graciously accepted, but I will work on this eventually.

  ----